 stroke-widthlater on.
 Furthermore, outlined borders (

 <path>elements) have the exact same browser support as SVG strokes, and outlining is not required to use CSS to change the color of an icon.
-I’ll be discussing this more in my upcoming Sketch & SVG course and in future articles.
+I discuss this more in my new Sketch & SVG course.

 🤓 For SVG Nerds Only…